 As you may have noticed I have signed my name "Emilio" on all the sketches, in black on sketch "B" (the one I prefer), and in white on "A" and "C", as I do on all the designs I make."

-A written note from Dave Scott to Stanley Jacobsen (from Still,
+Another written note from Scott to Jacobsen (from Still,

 p.181) illustrates some of the changes made toward the end of the

 "We have a few modifications we would like to make to the

 "1.
 Attached is a somewhat different scale photo for the surface

 at Hadley.
 In particular we have tried to include the unique characteristics

 "2.
 We feel that the contrast is adequate to eliminate the